-"Do you swear or affirm that the testimony you are about to give at this hearing is the truth, the whole truth and nothing but the truth?"

-- I. Presentation of the Case.
+- "Do you swear or affirm that the testimony you are about to give at this hearing is the truth, the whole truth and nothing but the truth?" - I. Presentation of the Case.
 With respect to disciplinary appeals, the hearing shall proceed in the following order unless the Arbitrator, for special reason, directs otherwise: - 1.
 The party imposing discipline (County) shall be permitted to make an opening statement. - 2.
 The appealing party (Union) shall be permitted to make an opening statement, or reserve an opening statement until presentation of their case. - 3.
 The party imposing disciplinary action (County) shall produce their evidence. - 4.
 The party appealing from such disciplinary action (Union) may then offer their evidence. - 5.
 The County may offer rebutting evidence. - 6.
 Closing arguments shall be permitted at the discretion of the Arbitrator.
 The party imposing discipline (e.g. the party with the burden of proof), shall have the right to go first and to close the hearing by making the last argument.
 The Arbitrator may place a time limit on closing arguments.
-The Arbitrator or the parties may request the submission of written post-hearing briefs.
-The Arbitrator will determine whether to allow the parties to submit written post hearing briefs.
-The Arbitrator may also require that post-hearing briefs be tailored to address specific issues and set a specific maximum number of pages for said briefs. - 7.
+The Arbitrator or the parties may request the number of pages for said briefs. - 7.
 With respect to grievances, the party who filed the grievance shall present their case first, followed by the department head or other party responding to the grievance.
 The Arbitrator may then allow rebuttals and closing arguments as it deems appropriate. - J. Procedure for the Parties.
 The County representative and the Union representative will address their remarks, including objections, to the Arbitrator.
 Objections may be ruled upon summarily or argument may be permitted.
 The Arbitrator reserves the right to terminate argument at any time and issue a ruling regarding an objection or any other matter, and thereafter the representative shall continue with the presentation of their case. - K. Right to Control Proceedings.
 While the parties are generally free to present their case in the order that they prefer, the chair reserves the right to control the proceedings, including, but not limited to, altering the order of witnesses, limiting redundant or irrelevant testimony, or by the direct questioning of witnesses.
-The Arbitrator shall allow parties to examine their own witnesses or to cross-examine the other party, or the other party's witnesses.

-- L. Hearing Demeanor and Behavior.
+The Arbitrator shall allow parties to examine their own witnesses or to cross-examine the other party, or the other party's witnesses. - L. Hearing Demeanor and Behavior.
 All parties and their attorneys or representatives shall not, by written submission or oral presentation, disparage the intelligence, ethics, morals, integrity, or personal behavior of their adversaries or the Arbitrator, and shall conduct themselves with the civility and etiquette appropriate for a legal proceeding.
-The Arbitrator reserves the right to continue the hearing or dismiss disruptive witnesses or counsel. - M. Deliberation Upon the Case.
+The Arbitrator reserves the right to continue the hearing or dismiss disruptive witnesses or counsel.

+- M. Deliberation Upon the Case.
 The Arbitrator shall consider all relevant oral and documentary evidence, the credibility of witnesses, and other appropriate factors in reaching a decision.
 The Arbitrator may deliberate at the close of the hearing or at a later date and time. - N. Written Findings and Recommended Decision.
 The Arbitrator shall render the findings and decision as soon after the conclusion of the hearing as possible.
 A finding must be made by the Arbitrator on each material issue.